Nodal domain theorems for $p$-Laplacians on signed graphs: Acknowledgement

 \section{Acknowledgement}

-CG and SL are supported by the National Key R and D Program of China 2020YFA0713100, the National Natural Science Foundation of China (No. 12031017), and Innovation Program for Quantum Science and Technology 2021ZD0302904.
+We thank the anonymous referee for many comments and suggestions which greatly helped us improve the quality of the presentation of our paper.
+CG and SL are supported by the National Key R and D Program of China 2020YFA0713100, the National Natural Science Foundation of China (No. 12031017), and Innovation Program for Quantum Science and Technology 2021ZD0302902.
+DZ is supported by the Fundamental Research Funds for the Central Universities (No. 7101303088).